Kermit123/bs-perms/README.md

     Group = 'general'
   }
 ```

-### Utilities
-- getAdmins()
-returns a list of the cached admins
-- getGroups()
-returns a list of the cached groups
-- getOverrides()
-returns a list of the cached overrides
-- getSteamFromId(Player ID)
-returns a 64 bit steam id
-- hasFlag(flags, flag)
-returns a boolean
-- getAuthedAdmin(Player ID)
-returns a player auth table
-- playerHasFlag(Player ID, flag)
-returns a boolean
-- playerCanTargetPlayer(Player ID, Player ID)
-returns a boolean
-- loopThroughAuthed(callback<player auth>)
-returns nothing but the callback will be called for every player

 ### Flags
 These flags are either already used by bs-perms plugins or will be soon.